Can I Extend My Amortization at Renewal to Lower My Payment?

 You never receive a bill for that extra interest.
 It accumulates invisibly, distributed across hundreds of payments over years.
 That invisibility is exactly why it is easy to ignore — and exactly why it is worth understanding before you decide.

 As From Debt to Zero makes clear, most people focus on the rate, but what actually determines your outcome is the total cost of borrowing — the full interest you pay over time.
 Extension is one of the most direct ways to increase that number without realizing you have done it.
+For the full breakdown of how 25-year and 30-year amortizations compare on this exact metric, see our 25 vs 30-year total cost comparison.

 I rarely see clients regret extending their amortization at renewal.
 The people who do it usually genuinely need the breathing room.
 Early homeownership years, tight budgets, rising living costs.
 The relief is real and the decision is often correct in the moment.